-The Rite of Christian Initiation of Adults, commonly known as RCIA, is a process by which the Catholic Christian community welcomes and initiates new members.
+The Order of Christian Initiation of Adults (OCIA), formerly known as RCIA, is a process by which the Catholic Christian community welcomes and initiates new members.
 The process has evolved to meet the needs of the unbaptized, as well as the baptized, the uncatechized, as well as the catechized.
-RCIA addresses the life experiences and spiritual needs of the individual.
+OCIA addresses the life experiences and spiritual needs of the individual.
 It is important to recognize and respect the faith experience of each individual.

 I Would Like More Information

-For more information on how to become a Catholic within The Jeannette Catholic Community of Ascension and Sacred Heart parishes, please reach out to Elisa Esasky, Pastoral Associate of Faith Formation and Evangelization, by email at [email protected] or by phone in the Parish Office at 724.523.2560, ext.
-12.
+For more information on how to become a Catholic within The Jeannette Catholic Community of Ascension and Sacred Heart parishes, please reach out to the Parish Office at 724.523.2560.

 The Period of Inquiry